theQRL/docs.theqrl.org/_docs/mining/mining.md

 #### Definitions

-ASIC (Application Specific Integrated Circuit)
+**ASIC** (Application Specific Integrated Circuit)

-> An integrated circuit customized for a specific task, in our case hashing cryptographic signatures
+: An integrated circuit customized for a specific task, in our case hashing cryptographic signatures

-* * *

-Blockchain
+**Blockchain**

-> The public ledger of all transactions stored in a cryptographic way
+: The public ledger of all transactions stored in a cryptographic way

-CPU Mining
+##### CPU Mining

-> Using the CPU of a computer to mine with
+: Using the CPU of a computer to mine with

 GPU Mining